Montagu House, Bloomsbury: History

 In the early 18th century, Bloomsbury began to decline gently from a fashionable aristocratic district to a more middle-class enclave, and the 2nd Duke of Montagu abandoned his father's house to move to Whitehall.
 He built himself a more modest residence which was later replaced with an opulent mansion by his Victorian descendant, Walter Montagu Douglas Scott, 5th Duke of Buccleuch: see Montagu House, Whitehall.
 Montagu House in Bloomsbury was sold to the Trustees of the British Museum in 1759 and was the home of that institution until it was demolished in the 1840s to make way for larger premises.

 Reception

 In 1734, the London weekly The Weekly Register condemned Montagu House as “a strange instance of mistaken grandeur”, calling its interiors “a scene of grandeur … intended to glut the eye with entertainment”.

 In popular culture

-In fiction, the House appears in Neal Stephenson's The Baroque Cycle as Ravenscar House with Daniel Waterhouse as the architect in place of Hooke.
+In fiction, the House appears in Neal Stephenson's The Baroque Cycle as Ravenscar House with Daniel Waterhouse as the architect in place of Hooke and in the novel The Secret Diaries of Charles Ignatius Sancho by Paterson Joseph.